jeremyrrose/jeremyrrose/README.md

 ## Jeremy Rose

-### *Software Engineer :: Teacher :: Writer :: Language Learner*
+*Software Engineer :: Teacher :: Writer :: Language Learner*

-I am an inventive, versatile software engineer with an extensive background in digital media.
-I currently teach bootcamp students learning development in JS and Python.
-As a longtime editor in my native language (English), I am meticulous, audience-oriented, and focused on communication, understanding and usability.
+I am an inventive, versatile coder currently working to develop my bootcamp students into developers.
+Having also worked on the editorial side of digital media, I am meticulous, audience-oriented, and focused on communication, understanding and usability.

 :: **[linkedin.com/in/jeremy-r-rose/](https://www.linkedin.com/in/jeremy-r-rose/)**